 He is also a member of the Forum’s Global Future Council on Space, which explores critical challenges for the sector, including its socio-economic impact and the need to maintain sustainable growth.

 How is the World Economic Forum promoting sustainable and inclusive mobility systems?

 A brief history of space junk

 Since the Soviet Union put Sputnik 1, the first satellite, into space in 1957, the area of space known as low-earth orbit has become ever-more crowded.

 Krag says ongoing fragment collisions over the coming decades could also make certain areas of space unusable for space flight.
-The presence of debris could potentially disrupt the activities of the International Space Station, which narrowly avoided colliding with debris three times in 2020, as well as missions to the moon and to Mars.
+The presence of debris could potentially disrupt the activities of the International Space Station - which narrowly avoided colliding with debris three times in 2020 and again in 2021 - as well as missions to the moon and to Mars.

 Don't miss any update on this topic

 Create a free account and access your personalized content collection with our latest publications and analyses.